jfpuget/NVIDIA-PCQM4Mv2/cnn/README.md

 Train using a image representation from molecules graphs.

-Images created using rdkit.
+Images are created using rdkit.
 Run `create-images.ipynb`

 - Input: smiles string.
 Put competition data in `../dataset` directory.
 - Output: 384x384 rgb image.
 Images in `../images` directory.